U.S. and China tech have played nice for decades. Now, a fork in the road.

 The immediate purpose of the list was to receive public feedback, but new regulations could follow, the department said.
 The administration could, for example, ban the export of certain types of algorithms or machine-learning techniques, especially if they have a potential application for the military.

-Elsewhere in the U.S. government, the Defense of Department has closely watched China’s pursuit of AI tech.
+Elsewhere in the U.S. government, the Department of Defense has closely watched China’s pursuit of AI tech.
 Last year, the Defense Innovation Unit Experimental, an arm of the Pentagon in Silicon Valley, said in a report that China had “flooded” the U.S. tech sector with cash in an attempt to “access the crown jewels of U.S. innovation.”

 The report suggested an overhaul of how the U.S. government thinks about controlling the export of technology, a process that the report said was outdated because it was based on the ability to clearly distinguish military technology from commercial tech.